Bethpage Black Course

 The Bethpage Black Course is a public golf course at Bethpage State Park on Long Island, New York.
-The course was designed by Joseph H. Burbeck and was assisted by noted golf architect A. W. Tillinghast.
-It is the most difficult of Bethpage's five courses, and is known for the warning sign at the first tee, placed in the early 1980s, which reads "WARNING The Black Course Is An Extremely Difficult Course Which We Recommend Only For Highly Skilled Golfers".
-The course has hosted a number of major championships in recent years, including the 2002 U.S. Open, 2009 U.S. Open, and 2019 PGA Championship.
+The course was designed by Joseph H. Burbeck, who was assisted by golf architect A. W. Tillinghast.
+It is the most difficult of Bethpage's five courses, and has a famous warning sign at the first tee, placed in the early 1980s, which reads "WARNING The Black Course Is An Extremely Difficult Course Which We Recommend Only For Highly Skilled Golfers".
+The course has hosted a number of important tournaments, including the 2002 U.S. Open, 2009 U.S. Open, 2019 PGA Championship, and 2025 Ryder Cup.

 Rankings

-In its July 2008 list of America's greatest golf courses Golf Digest ranked Bethpage Black #26 overall, #6 in the state of New York, #6 of America's 50 toughest courses, and #5 of America's greatest public golf courses.
+In its July 2008 list of America's greatest golf courses Golf Digest ranked Bethpage Black No. 26 overall, No. 6 in the state of New York, No. 6 of America's 50 toughest courses, and No. 5 of America's greatest public golf courses.
 It is also the top-ranked course in the Golf Digest list that is operated by a governmental entity.
-In September 2020, Golf Advisor ranked Bethpage Black as #1 overall in a list of the top 50 toughest golf courses in the United States.
+In September 2020, Golf Advisor ranked Bethpage Black as No. 1 overall in a list of the top 50 toughest golf courses in the United States.

 Scorecard

 History

 Opened in 1936, it was designed by Bethpage State Park superintendent Joseph H. Burbeck, who was also responsible for the park's Blue and Red Courses in the mid-1930s.
 Brief consultation was also provided by noted golf architect A. W. Tillinghast.

-In 1972, the course record was set by Mel Galletta Jr. when he shot a 65.
+In 1972, the course record was set by Mal Galletta Jr. when he shot a 65.
 Club pro Rick Hartmann tied the record in 2001 during the second round of the Metropolitan Open.
+The course record was finally broken in 2019 by Brooks Koepka who fired an opening round 63 during the PGA Championship.